-Petromanas Energy Canada reports progress in its Albania drilling project29.
-April 2013. / SEE Energy News
+Petromanas Energy Canada reports progress in its Albania drilling project, SEE Energy News

 Canada-based oil and gas company Petromanas Energy has completed casing of Shpirag-2 well to the top of the main objective carbonate reservoir at a depth of 5,164m, in Albania.